-Getting a commercial driver’s license.
-All school bus drivers must have a CDL with an (S) endorsement.
-You can pay the fee and apply for a CDL through your state’s Department of Motor Vehicles.
+Getting a commercial driver’s license: All school bus drivers must have a CDL with an (S) endorsement, which can be applied for through Washington’s Department of Motor Vehicles.
+All fees will be paid for or reimbursed for those who pass the required testing.
 You will then need to pass health, vision, knowledge and driving exams, and a background check.

 Completing training.
 You might go through school bus driver training before getting your CDL, right after being hired or both.
-Training can last up to three months and might include reviewing traffic laws and safe practices, practicing bus driving maneuvers, learning and driving your designated route, taking supervised drives and learning the school’s rules and regulations.
+The length of time for training is dependent upon the diligence of the applicant.
+Training will include reviewing traffic laws and safe practices, practicing bus driving maneuvers, learning and driving your designated route, taking supervised drives and learning the school’s rules and regulations.

 Maintain license: Drivers will need to pass physical exams every one to two years to maintain a license to drive a school bus.